An Invicta Watches Review – The Invicta Pro Diver

 The Review Method

-For this to be a genuinely helpful review I was determined that it should be as scientific and dispassionate as possible.
+For this Invicta Pro Diver review to be genuinely useful I was determined that it should be as scientific and dispassionate as possible.
 The plan I came up with was a simple one.
 Firstly, as soon as I took it out of the box, I would test the watch’s accuracy on the timegrapher to check the watches regulation on leaving Invicta.
 After that I would do a detailed inspection of the watch.
 Finally using the information gathered and in knowledge of the attractive price tag I would judge its value for money.

 It seemed sensible also to devise a scoring system for what I discovered so I came up with the following criteria which where to be scored as follows.